meyer-lab-cshl/xspeciestcells/README.md

 ## Directory structure

+- [data](./data/) contains all the data used by Salomé for this work.
+It is gitignored and not found on the github.
-- [scripts-final](./scripts-final/) will contain the final scripts that allow the (1) preprocessing of the data; and (2) the making of the figures
+- [scripts-final](./scripts-final/) will contain the final scripts that allow the (1) preprocessing of the data; and (2) the making of the figures.
+This directory is useless, please refer instead to the `main` branch.
 - [scripts-in-progress](./scripts-in-progress) contains scripts used for current ongoing work.
-This directory will be removed when submitting the manuscript.